• Home

 - Mike Slayton

-Our group has some Loopers that have made this voyage on less than $14,000 in Fuel & Marina Fees while some Loopers have spent 3 & 4 times that amount.
-We suggest you consider a smaller more fuel-efficient and less costly boat.
-Believe us, you will want to make sure your budget includes lots of 'fun money' for stopping, shopping, eating out, and lingering longer at your favorite destinations.
+Our group has some Loopers that have made this voyage on less than $14,000 in Fuel & Marina Fees while many Loopers have spent 3, 4 or more times that amount.
+We suggest you consider a smaller more fuel-efficient boat as it will use less fuel and cost less to stay in a Marina.
+It also pays to anchor out much more.
+Believe me, you want to make sure your budget includes lots of 'fun money'.

 - Greg Davies

-Ever since Capt.
-John's "The Looper's Companion Guide" was published, my wife & I adopted his "More Fun Than Fuel" Looping philosophy.
-It just makes sense not having to pour all your 'cruising kitty' down your fuel tank(s) or giving a Lion's share of it to the Marinas.
-As a result, instead of the 42-footer we were looking at, we purchased a 34' true Trawler.
-It provided all the comfort we needed and no doubt saved us $6,000 or more just in fuel, not to mention $20.00 a night ($3,000 in Marina fees). - Joe Johnston
+Ever since reading "The Looper's Companion Guide", my wife & I quickly accepted the "More Fun Than Fuel" Looping philosophy.
+It makes sense not having to pour all our 'cruising kitty' down our fuel tank(s) or giving a Lion's share of it to the Marinas.
+As a result, instead of the twin engine 42-footer we were about to buy, we purchased a 32' true Trawler.
+It provided all the comfort we needed and no doubt saved us $6,000 or more just in fuel, and $27.00 a night in Marina fees.

 Anchors Away